 Find helpful pre-professional resources.

-Pre-Law advising at UM-Dearborn is done by Karen Wittkopp, and Brian Golden will be taking on the responsibilities May 1, 2017.
-If you are a new student to UM-Dearborn and in the START Office, you should see Susie Gassel.
+Pre-Law advising at UM-Dearborn is done by Brian Golden.
 All are available as a resource to all Pre-Law students from freshmen year until they enter law school.
-To see Karen or Brian call 313-593-5293 to schedule an appointment.
-To see Susie call 313-593-5576.
+To see Brian call 313-593-5293 to schedule an appointment.

 Preparing for law school is not like preparing for medical school: there is no set curriculum to follow.
 However, there are skills that must be developed and steps to be taken in order to be ready to apply on time (whatever your "on time" may be).
 Here is a four-year plan outline to help you stay on track.